VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 ### 3.3 Topology columns (used when `XX/YY/ZZ` are missing)

+These columns matter only when node position is reconstructed from topology instead of from explicit coordinates.

 | Column | Aliases | Meaning | Default |
 | --- | --- | --- | --- |
 | Offset | `Offset`, `offset` | Position along bearer where `+` organ starts | Bearer `Length` |